 - Save water - Using compost on lawns, flower and garden beds can increase moisture retention in soil up to 60%, so you don't need to water as often.

-In the meantime, check out these web pages to get composting started at you home:
+In the meantime, check out these resources to get composting started at your home:

-For more information about workshops and how you can start your own backyard composting call Solid Waste Services at 480-782-3510.
+For more information about workshops and how you can start your own backyard composting, contact Solid Waste Services.